nadegeguiglielmoni/EMBO-25-genome-sequencing/S3_assembly_evaluation.md

 Gap L100 	0
 ```

-Here there are 166 scaffolds, with a total assembly size of 43,567,352 bases.
-This is larger than the expected genome size for the two haplotypes of chromosome E.
+Here there are 30 scaffolds, with a total assembly size of 35,951,546 bases, matching the expected size for the two haplotypes of chromosome E. The scaffold/contig N50 is 2,231,814 bases (2.2 Mb).
+The N50 is the same for the scaffolds and the contigs, as these are all contigs (they do not have any gaps).
+A gapless scaffold is basically a contig.

 ## Ortholog completeness